Back to Blog

 1. Ask for Preferences

 Teachers can better direct their efforts when working with multiple generations by asking parents for their preferred communication methods.
-Even though generations have general preferences, individuals might vary.
-At back-to-school nights or parent-teacher meetings, you can invite families to share how they’d like to communicate with teachers and their communication expectations.
+Even though generations have general preferences, individuals will vary.
+At back-to-school nights or syllabus week, teachers can invite families to share communication expectations and preferences.
+Having this information on a form ensures preferences are easily remembered.

 2. Create Communication Logs

-You can streamline parent-teacher communication by recording each interaction in one place.
-Whether you choose a spreadsheet or a journal, a communication log can provide you with several pieces of essential information.
-You can reflect on old interactions to refresh talking points, recommend solutions and personalize information.
-These records can help you better connect and build rapport with families by mentioning interests they’ve brought up previously.
+Streamline family-teacher communication by recording each interaction in one place.
+Whether you choose a spreadsheet or a journal, a communication log can provide teachers with several pieces of essential information.
+Reflect on old interactions to refresh talking points, recommend solutions and personalize information.
+These records can create stronger connections and build rapport with families by reinforcing previous topics.

 3. Include Alternatives to In-Person Meetings

 Parents have varying schedules.
-When teacher-parent touchpoints are integral for sharing student progress, discussing concerns, and getting parents involved, you might have to add some flexibility to your communication efforts.
-You can accommodate working parents by offering virtual meeting options.
-These methods include many features to enhance your meetings, such as screen sharing and whiteboards.
+When teacher-parent touchpoints are integral for sharing student progress, discussing concerns, and getting parents involved, teachers might have to add some flexibility to communication efforts.
+Accommodate busy parents with virtual meeting options.

 4. Share Positive Accomplishments

-Teachers can develop stronger relationships with parents by including positive interactions.
+Teachers can develop stronger relationships with parents with praise for student achievements.
 When teachers only reach out about problems, parents might dread communicating and working with teachers.
 You can share many positive messages with parents, including academic, social, and artistic achievements.

-If a student does something well in class, improves significantly, accomplishes a goal, or does something nice for someone, share it with the parents.
-Especially if you’re working with families on something, communicating progress can keep them invested and motivated.
+If a student does something well in class, improves significantly, accomplishes a goal, or does something kind for another student, share it with the parents.